lightningdevkit/ldk-node/README.md

 LDK Node currently comes with a decidedly opionated set of design choices:

-- On-chain data is handled by the integrated BDK wallet.
+- On-chain data is handled by the integrated BDK wallet
 - Chain data is accessed via Esplora (support for Electrum and `bitcoind` RPC will follow)
 - Wallet and channel state is persisted to file system (support for SQLite will follow)
 - Gossip data is sourced via Lightnings peer-to-peer network (support for [Rapid Gossip Sync](https://docs.rs/lightning-rapid-gossip-sync/*/lightning_rapid_gossip_sync/) will follow)